- May 12, 2021

 - Any video that shows the accident.

-After collecting the information, law enforcement officers will file a report that describes the accident scene and makes a determination as to how the crash occurred.
+After collecting the information, law enforcement officers will file a report that describes the accident scene and determines how the crash occurred.
 As part of the investigation, if officers determine that one of the drivers was violating traffic laws and that this action led to the crash, they may issue a traffic ticket to the driver.

 How Insurance Companies Handle Assigning Fault in a Car Accident